 Traditionally, eggs have been associated to Easter, as their presence in so many of the recipes described here bear witness to.
-Eggs are symbol of life and rebirth and even giving eggs as a present has been considered a sign of good wishing and happiness for endless time.
+True symbol of Easter food in Italy, eggs are symbol of life and rebirth and even giving eggs as a present has been considered a sign of good wishing and happiness for endless time.
 The Persians, well before the coming of Christianity, used to do it, and so did the Egyptians.
 The Persians even had the habit to decorate eggs, just as we do today for Easter.
 Christians began to associate eggs with Easter in the Middle Ages, when Lent became a period of complete abstinence from all foodstuff of animal origin: for this reason, eggs were often kept and decorated, then blessed on Easter Sunday, to mark the end of the abstinence.
 It is easy to see, then, how eggs make it so often within traditional Easter recipes, not only as an ingredient, but also as a form of decoration, as it happens in the case of the ciambelle di Pasqua, but also for casatiello.
 I remember my grandparents telling me they used to get, as children, “cestini di Pasqua”, little bread baskets baked around a single egg, which looked as if in a wicker basket.

 Easter remains one of Italy’s main festivities, its relevance also shown by the variety and wealth of the cuisine related to its celebration.
 Each region has specific delicacies for this time of the year, which today, also thanks to ease of communication and the fact Italians tend to move around within the country a bit more, are known in every area.
 Many of these dishes are also very much a culinary mirror to the beauty and wholesomeness of Spring, the season when Easter always falls.